GabrielcWilliams/Enterprise-System-Setup/README.md

 # Personal Enterprise System Setup

 ## Overview
-A personal project where I designed and configured an enterprise system using Windows Server 2022, focusing on key areas such as Active Directory, Group Policy, and network security.
+This project involved the installation, configuration, and management of an enterprise IT system for a small business, simulating real-world requirements for IT infrastructure.
+The primary focus was on setting up a secure environment using Windows Server 2022, Active Directory, and Group Policies.

 ## Key Features
 - **Windows Server 2022** installation and configuration.